Rédaction

 Description du projet

 Standard modern farming techniques rely on the heavy use of pesticides to improve crop yields, but many cause adverse effects, both to the consumer and to the environment.
-Bacteria can be used as environmentally friendly alternatives to pesticides, to improve plant growth and even to limit plant disease.
+Bacteria can be used as environmentally friendly alternatives to pesticides, to improve plant growth and to limit plant disease.

 Quelles sont les particularités de ce projet?